 Please let us know with an email if you find other good solutions to this problem that we can pass on to the next person with a very large head, or if you find a helmet that works particularly well with your head shape.

-This page was last revised on: December 17, 2013.
+This page was updated or partially revised on: September 30, 2016.